HEMATOLOGY101.Com

 Endoscopic retrograde cholangiopancreatography - Wikipedia

 Endoscopic retrograde cholangiopancreatography (ERCP) is a technique that combines the use of endoscopy and fluoroscopy to diagnose and treat certain problems of the biliary or pancreatic ductal systems.
-It is primarily performed by highly skilled and specialty trained gastroenterologists.

 What Is ERCP Test (Endoscopic Retrograde Cholangiopancreatogram) - WebMD